rust-lang/rust/src/librustdoc/README.md

 processed, as well as the logic for whether a `pub use` should get the full page or a "Reexport" line in the module page.

-Back in `clean/mod.rs`, the other major thing that happens here is the special collection of doc comments (and basic `#[doc=""]` attributes) into a separate field in the `Attributes` struct from the other attributes.
-The primary output of this process is a `clean::Crate` with a tree of `Item`s which describe the publicly-documentable items in the target crate.
+The other major thing that happens in `clean/mod.rs` is the collection of doc comments and `#[doc=""]` attributes into a separate field of the Attributes struct, present on anything that gets hand-written documentation.
+This makes it easier to collect this documentation later in the process.

+The primary output of this process is a clean::Crate with a tree of Items which describe the publicly-documentable items in the target crate.

 ### Hot potato